tdwg/website/conferences/2024/sessions/index.md

 Consider, for instance, the term dwc:lifestage.
 While it alludes to the development of organisms, there are many terms to wrangle since its precise delineation varies significantly across specialized fields like botany or ornithology.
 Managing these divergent perspectives requires a concerted community effort, ensuring controlled vocabularies capture the entirety of knowledge.

-During this session, we invite the community - enthusiasts, experts, and everyone in between - to explore the latest developments in creating, using and managing the ontologies and vocabularies that chart the course toward consistent data exploration."
+During this session, we invite the community - enthusiasts, experts, and everyone in between - to explore the latest developments in creating, using and managing the ontologies and vocabularies that chart the course toward consistent data exploration.

 ## SYM14 Emergence of Integrated Public Collection Services: Today's DES experiences for tomorrow's successes